 Displaced Moving Average Formula in Excel

-The formula for calculating Displaced Moving Average is:
+The formula for calculating the Displaced Moving Average is:

-Here, the first argument specifies the period of a Simple Moving Average (such as 15 years), the second argument specifies the shift period (example: 5 years).
+Here, the first argument specifies the period of a Simple Moving Average (such as 15 years), and the second argument specifies the shift period (for example: 5 years).
 In case you are calculating DMA back in time, type a negative number to shift the moving average back (Such as -5 years).

 Usually, DMAs are termed as 10 DMA, 20 DMA, 50 DMA, etc. Such as, in our example, a 10 DMA means the yearly average temperature for the last 10 years.
 Similarly, a 50 DMA indicates the yearly average temperature for the last 50 years.

-Read More: How to Calculate Moving Average in Excel (4 Examples)
+Read More: How to Calculate Running Average in Excel